Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Bees make this honey from the nectar of flowering buckwheat.
 Has dark yellow with reddish

-a touch of color peculiar aroma and specific taste.
-During crystallization, it turns into a mushy mass.
+shade of color, peculiar aroma and specific taste.
+Upon crystallization, it turns into a mushy mass.

 Light amber or white in color, has an aroma reminiscent of vanilla.

-It is transparent, with a greenish tint, after crystallization it becomes white, reminiscent of snow grains, and sometimes lard.
-Heated honey-yellow
+It is transparent, with a greenish tint, becomes white after crystallization, resembles snow grains, and sometimes lard.
+Warmed Honey Yellow

 clover honey

-Transparent, colorless, crystallization forms a solid white mass
+Transparent, colorless, upon crystallization forms a solid white mass

-It is usually colorless or with an amber tint, upon crystallization it becomes white and has a thick consistency.
-It has a pleasant aroma and a specific aftertaste.
+It is usually colorless or with an amber tint; upon crystallization it becomes white in color and has a thick consistency.
+It has a pleasant aroma and a specific taste.

-golden-yellow honey, sweet in taste, has a slight aroma and a pleasant somewhat tart taste.
-It crystallizes in small grains
+honey is golden yellow in color, sweet in taste, has a weak aroma and a pleasant, somewhat tart taste.
+It crystallizes into small grains

 becomes light amber with a greenish tint.